Does insurance cover a Hands Free Crutch?

 Your Right to Appeal?

 It is your right to appeal the insurance company's decision.
 More commonly people can not find a Knee Scooter locally and end up having the in-network requirement waived.
-Even if your insurance company deems a Knee Walker a non-covered expense it may count towards your insurance deductible.
-Additionally check with your tax preparer as your Knee Walker may be able to be used as a medical expense on your tax return.
+Even if your insurance company deems a Hands Free Crutch a non-covered expense it may count towards your insurance deductible.
+Additionally check with your tax preparer as your iWALK2.0 may be able to be used as a medical expense on your tax return.